biowaffeln/msc-19-showcase/src/markdown-pages/stuart-leitch/index.md

 ---
 slug: "/stuart-leitch"
 artist: "Stuart Leitch"
-title: "Controvery Warning"
+title: "Controversy Warning"
 thumbnail: "maybe_controversial.png"
-description: "If we knew we were about to be exposed to a controvery, would we choose to proceed, or avoid it?"
+description: "If we knew we were about to be exposed to a controversy, would we choose to proceed, or avoid it?"
 ---

 # Controversy Warning